 On the second Sunday after Pentecost, Fr.
-Matthew Howell talks about the difference between a chicken and a pig when it comes to breakfast, how the first four disciples called by Jesus not only committed to Him by decommitted to many other things, how we must commit to Christ, and how we should go from being fans of God to true followers of Christ.
+Matthew Howell talks about the difference between a chicken and a pig when it comes to breakfast, how the first four disciples called by Jesus not only committed to Him but decommitted to many other things, how we must commit to Christ, and how we should go from being fans of God to true followers of Christ.
 He explains that followers have relationship with the one that they follow, and gives examples of the difference between fans and followers when it comes to church life.
 He also concludes with a story about Fr.
 Barnaba (Var-NA-va) Nair, a Fijian priest who recently died but amazingly and suddenly converted to Christianity from Hinduism.

 PS: Fr.
 Matthew forgot to mention that moving from being a fan to a follower is much like St. Paul’s admonition from today’s epistle reading not only to be a hearer of the law but a doer of the law (cf. Romans 2:13).
 He apologizes for this important omission!

 Brethren, glory and honor and peace for every one who does good, the Jew first and also the Greek.
 For God shows no partiality.
 All who have sinned without the law will also perish without the law, and all who have sinned under the law will be judged by the law.
 For it is not the hearers of the law who are righteous before God, but the doers of the law who will be justified.
 When Gentiles who have not the law do by nature what the law requires, they are a law to themselves, even though they do not have the law.
 They show that what the law requires is written on their hearts, while their conscience also bears witness and their conflicting thoughts accuse or perhaps excuse them on that day when, according to my gospel, God judges the secrets of men by Christ Jesus.